 A fault (short circuit) creates a sudden, massive current flow limited only by the impedance of the circuit.
 At a 480V panel fed by a 1000 kVA transformer with 5.75% impedance, the available fault current can exceed 20,000 amps.
 At 208V from a 500 kVA transformer, it can exceed 14,000 amps.
 These currents must be interrupted by the overcurrent protective device (breaker or fuse) before the equipment is damaged or a fire starts.

 Every overcurrent device has an interrupting capacity (AIC) rating, the maximum fault current it can safely clear.
 A standard residential breaker might be rated 10,000 AIC.
 A commercial breaker might be rated 14,000 or 22,000 AIC.
 If the available fault current exceeds the device's AIC rating, the device may fail to clear the fault.
-It can arc internally, explode, or weld shut, turning a simple short circuit into a catastrophic failure.
+It can arc internally, rupture, or weld shut, turning a simple short circuit into a catastrophic failure.

-Available Fault Current Calculator
+Available Fault Current Estimator

 Calculate available fault current at any point in an electrical system.
 Point-to-point method for breaker AIC rating using transformer kVA, impedance, and wire run length.